retrohax/hiterm/README.md

 Change the baud rate to the highest value supported by your terminal:
 ```
 hiterm> set baud 19200
+hiterm> restart
 ```

-Set your terminal to use the same baud rate and then reset the ESP8266.
+Set your terminal to use the same baud rate and then restart the ESP8266.

 #### Notes